-The inspection continued with observation of the volatile organic compound (VOC) recovery system (referred to as the Polaris by the facility), the ETPU Building, and the control room.
-Production equipment is housed within the ETPU building and around its perimeter.
+The inspection began with observation of the volatile organic compound (VOC) recovery system (referred to as the Polaris by the facility), the ETPU Building, and the control room.
+Production equipment is housed within the

+ETPU building and around its perimeter.
 BASF monitors production and pollution control equipment on computer consoles displaying valve position, temperature/pressure controls, tank levels, pressure drops, etc. on ETPUI, ETPUII, and raw material equipment in the plant.
 These parameters were viewed in the control room.
 At the time of the inspection, ETPUI was not in operation.
-According to Mr. Knowles, ETPUI is likely to not run until 2020, due to the amount of work and logistics to get the equipment back up and running.
-According to Mr. Knowles the major changes at the plant when converting from EPO to ETPU is that the facility no longer uses tricalcium phosphate (TCP) powder or nitric acid.
+According to Mr. York, ETPUI is likely to not run until 2023 or 2024.
+The facility no longer uses tricalcium phosphate (TCP) powder or nitric acid.
 The ETPU process uses a "soap" product Disponil followed by a City water rinse.
 The fabric filter formerly used for the TCP bag dump station is currently still in place but no long in use.
 Similarly, the nitric acid tank (emptied) and associated scrubber are still in place but no longer in use.

 Emissions of butane, a VOC, are the predominant air emission at the plant.
-At 3,800 cubic feet for TK-780 in EPOI and 5,500 cubic feet for TK-880 in EPOII, each of the two waste gas tanks has the capacity to accommodate an entire waste gas vent from its respective process vessel.
+At 3,800 cubic feet for TK-780 in ETPUI (not in use) and 5,500 cubic feet for TK-880 in ETPUII, each of the two waste gas tanks has the capacity to accommodate an entire waste gas vent from its respective process vessel.
 A computer interlock prevents the pressure/temperature from rising above specified levels in a process vessel until the respective waste tank registers sufficient capacity to accept the volume of waste gas to be released after a completed batch.

 The condensation system consists of a non-contact water chiller, two (alternating) dehydrators, a nitrogencoolant condenser, and a butane collection tank.
 The chiller and a dehydrator condense out the water vapor and the nitrogen condenser liquefies the butane for collection.
-The remaining waste gas, composed almost entirely of nitrogen, is vented to atmosphere at a discharge point approximately 10 feet above ground.
+The remaining waste gas, composed almost entirely of nitrogen, is vented to the RTO duct that also controls emissions from the degassing silos (described below).
 The liquid butane is collected in the in-process butane collection tank and reused in the process.
 The liquid nitrogen coolant is stored in a vertical storage tank.
 An interlock prevents the release of butane from a waste gas tank if one or more indicators reflect a malfunction in the condensation system, such as a gas temperature exiting the condenser in excess of -50°F. Taken with the interlock linked to the waste gas tanks, this system is designed to prevent an emergency release of butane to atmosphere due to a breakdown in either a waste gas tank or the condensation system; upon detection of an irregularity operations are halted at points where the butane gas may be contained until the problem is corrected.

 The condensation system recovers approximately 99% of the butane entering the system if the top of the condensation column maintains a temperature of -186°F or lower.
-From the computer display in the control room, the temperature gauge at the top of the column registered -118°F at the time of the inspection (process in regeneration).
-Overall, the condensation recovers approximately 55% to 66% of the butane used in a given batch; the remainder is lost as fugitive emissions emitted after the expanded beads exit the process vessels.
-Butane lost to atmosphere is replaced with fresh butane from a 16,000 gallon storage tank.
-At the time of the inspection, the tank contained 25,766 pounds butane, approximately 37% of capacity.
+From the computer display in the control room, the temperature gauge at the top of the column registered -86°F at the time of the inspection (process in regeneration).
+Overall, the condensation recovers approximately 55% to 66% of the butane used in a given batch; the remainder is lost as fugitive emissions or captured via degassing silos to the RTO.
+Butane is replaced with fresh butane from a 16,000 gallon storage tank.
+At the time of the inspection, the tank contained 32,000 pounds butane, approximately 42.3% of capacity.